 Marie Rimmer is a Labour MP, and on the vast majority of issues votes the same way as other Labour MPs.

-This is a random selection of Marie Rimmer’s votes, where they voted similarly to their party.
+This is a random selection of Marie Rimmer’s votes.

 We have lots more plain English analysis of Marie Rimmer’s voting record on issues like health, welfare, taxation and more.
 Visit Marie Rimmer’s full vote analysis page for more.

 Marie Rimmer has hardly ever rebelled against their party in the current parliament.
 Find out more.

 We are talking about internment camps for peace-loving people, people who have a different faith from other Chinese people.
 This is once again about a Communist Government.
 During the past few months, there has been a rush from our Government to remove our dependency on the Russian economy due to its invasion of Ukraine.
 It is now widely acknowledged that the Government started that process...

 To ask the Secretary of State for Health and Social Care, what progress NHS England is making on the steps it is taking to engage with representatives of dementia organisations.

 To ask the Secretary of State for Health and Social Care, what progress NHS England is making on the steps it is taking to engage with people living with dementia who draw on healthcare.